How do I repot an orchid?

 Okay here goes….

 2. After you have gently pulled the orchid from the pot you will want to pull off the the moss/bark/mix from around the roots.
 Try to get it all because you really want to give it all fresh mix.
+I do this over the colander so the moss and bark don't clog the drain.

 At this time you can get a good look at the roots.
 They should be green/white and plump with nice healthy tips.
 You can wash/spray the roots with water to get all the little bits of moss/bark off of them.

 3. Next we are going to cut off any dying or rotting roots.
-Get your sterilized tool (dipped in Physan 20) and simply cut the root just above the rot in the healthy tissue.
+Get your sterilized tool (dipped in Physan 20 or alcohol) and simply cut the root just above the rot in the healthy tissue.
 Some roots will be a slight yellow color, this is okay!!
 Don't over cut or the plant can't survive!
 Only cut the dark brown rotting/dying roots.
 These are often slimy and look gross.

 4. This is not a necessary step but I like to let my plants take a dip in a gallon size bucket of watered down Physan 20, in order to kill any bacteria.
 I normally do this for 1-2 minutes.